 “We are delighted to partner with SpaceX to ensure that organizations with distributed footprints have seamless, secure and fast access to the critical applications and services they need to keep their teams up and running.”
 Holzle added.

-Google Cloud’s high-capacity private network will support the delivery of Starlink’s global satellite Internet service.
-Whereas, bringing businesses and consumers seamless connectivity to the cloud and Internet.
-Also enabling the delivery of critical enterprise applications to virtually any location.
+Google Cloud’s high-capacity private network will support Starlink’s global satellite Internet service delivery.
+At the same time, bringing businesses and consumers seamless connectivity to the cloud and Internet.
+Also enables the delivery of critical enterprise applications to virtually any location.